AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/create-proofs-and-files/dropzone.md

 * Expand/collapse proof summary (8)
 * Select a proof (9)

 The page layout and sorting and filtering options are the same as in the [!DNL Views] lists.
-See [Manage Items on the Views Page in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/manage-your-work/manage-items-on-views-page.md) for more information.
+See [Manage Items on the Views Page in [!DNL Workfront Proof]](../../../workfront-proof/wp-work-proofsfiles/manage-your-work/manage-items-on-views-page.md) for more information.

 ![New_Dropzone_design__Feb_2013_.jpg](assets/new-dropzone-design--feb-2013--350x224.jpg)